 With everyone clamoring to break into this market, you might be dazzled by the range of MLOps tools available.
 You might be asking, "What are the key offerings to consider when making the decision?
 Which tools really excel in each area?"

 There are six core capabilities MLOps tools can provide, explored in more detail below:

 - Data management

 - Model versioning and storage

 - Model monitoring

-Modeling and deploying is an iterative process, which involves various stakeholders with different roles and multiple systems, tools, and environments.
-However, for many businesses at level 1 of the ML maturity curve, this step may be manual because the automated ML pipeline hasn't been set up yet.
+Modeling and deploying is an iterative process that involves various stakeholders across different roles, systems, tools and environments.
+However, for businesses at Level 1 of the ML Maturity Curve, this step may be manual because your automated ML pipeline hasn't been set up yet.
 Friction will result from manual integration of the technical package during deployment, which could jeopardize the stability of the environment.
 MLOps tools offer a way to streamline the modeling and production deployments and easily scale this activity.

-Model validation is usually performed in tandem with model development, and is measured using statistical metrics, which are quantitative measures that evaluate predictions against observations.
-Some examples include confusion matrices, F1 scores, and AUC (Area Under the Curve) - ROC (Receiver Characteristic Operator) curves.
+Model validation is usually performed in tandem with model development.
+It is measured using statistical metrics, which are quantitative measures that evaluate predictions against observations.
+Some examples include confusion matrices, F1 scores and AUC (Area Under the Curve) - ROC (Receiver Characteristic Operator) curves.
 If a model fails to reach the statistical metrics with new data, it will go back to the development phase.
-Validation matters because it helps minimize bias and enhance model explainability before a model is deployed to the production environment.
-By testing the model against new data, you can ensure the model performs as expected.
+Validation matters because it helps minimize bias and enhance model explainability before it is deployed to the production environment.
+Testing the model against new data can help ensure the model performs as expected.

 In an ever-changing world, it is crucial to monitor day-to-day operations and track metrics to ensure the accuracy of model performance in production.
 As the training data fed into the model evolves over time, the model can be susceptible to drift.
 The model output therefore might no longer reflect the actual situation, resulting in outdated and misleading predictions.